travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 You can run commands before a deploy by using the `before_deploy` phase.
 A non-zero exit code in this phase will mark the build as **errored**.

 If there are any steps you'd like to run after the deployment, you can use the `after_deploy` phase.

-Note that `after_deploy` does not affect the status of the build.
+> Note that `after_deploy` does not affect the status of the build.

-Note that `before_deploy` and `after_deploy` are run before and after every deploy provider, so will run multiple times if there are multiple providers.
+> Note that `before_deploy` and `after_deploy` are run before and after every deploy provider, so they will run multiple times, if there are multiple providers.